Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Patterns

+We define an \emph{equivalence relation} on the set of all plans.
+We say that two plans $\pi : T \rightarrow U$ and $\pi' : T' \rightarrow U$ are \emph{equivalent}, denoted by $\pi \approx \pi'$, if and only if $T = T'$, and $\pi(s) = \pi(t)$ if and only if $\pi'(s) = \pi'(t)$ for every $s, t \in T$.
+(This is a special case of an equivalence relation defined in~\shortcite{CoCrGaGuJo14}.)
 To handle equivalence classes of plans, we introduce a notion of pattern.
-Let a \emph{pattern} $\pattern$ (on $T$) be a partition of $T$ into non-empty sets called \emph{blocks}.\footnote{Patterns were first introduced in~\cite{CoCrGaGuJo14}; we follow the definition of patterns from~\cite{ValuedWSP-SACMAT}.} A pattern prescribes groups (blocks) of steps to be assigned the same user, and requiring that steps from different blocks are assigned different users.
+Patterns were first introduced by Cohen et al.~\citeyear{CoCrGaGuJo14} but we follow the definition of patterns from~\cite{ValuedWSP-SACMAT}.
+Let a \emph{pattern} $\pattern$ (on $T$) be a partition of $T$ into non-empty sets called \emph{blocks}.
+A pattern prescribes groups (blocks) of steps to be assigned to the same user, and also requires that steps from different blocks are assigned to different users.
 In other words, a pattern $\pattern$ requires that $\pi(s) = \pi(t)$ if and only if $s, t \in B$ for some $B \in \pattern$.
 Directly from the definition, if $B_1 \neq B_2 \in \pattern$, then $\pi(B_1) \neq \pi(B_2)$, where $\pi(B)$ is the user assigned to every step within block $B$.